-Manaslu trekking is a journey of the non-touristy area to glimpse the eight world’s highest Mt.
-Manaslu (8163 m), with the Larkya La Pass (5106 m).
-A tourist can visit the Tibetan settlement along the rugged Budi Gandaki River valley with a serene landscape northwestern Himalaya Region of Nepal in the Gorkha and Manang district.
-The region is managed by the Manaslu Conservation Area that was established in 1982, it covered an area of 1663 sq. km.
-The walking trip starts at Arughat (570 m) after 8 hours bus trip from Kathmandu and ends at Besishahar (820 m).
+Manaslu trekking is a journey of Larkya La Pass (5106 m) to glimpse the eight world’s highest peak Manaslu (8163 m).
+The hiking moves along the Tibetan settlement and the rugged Budi Gandaki River valley northwest Himalayan Region of Nepal within Gorkha and Manang district.
+The trip starts at Arughat (570 m) and ends at Besishahar (820 m).
 It is interesting to explore Buddhist culture, superb views of snow-clad mountains.